 Standard Circuit Breakers

-A Switch Circuit breaker is basically a breaker and switch combined into one convenient package.
+A Switch Circuit breaker is a breaker and switch combined into one convenient package.
 These are usually compact to facilitate use and save space on your panel.
-Because you only need one product instead of two, the wiring and assembly costs are greatly reduced.
-Although these can be used in a variety of environments, they are frequently seen in household/commercial appliances, transportation, marine, telecommunications, exercise equipment, audio-visual, and more!
+Only needing one product instead of two, reduces assembly costs.
+This is frequently used in household/commercial appliances, transportation, marine, telecommunications, exercise equipment, audio-visual, and more!

-A Stud Mount breaker (otherwise known as a canned breaker) is single pole and a thermal overload type of circuit protection.
+Stud Mount breaker (otherwise known as a canned breaker) is single pole and a thermal overload type of circuit protection.
 These are very diverse breakers as they can be used in applications such as marine, truck, portable generators, and trolling motors.
 They are available in either metal or plastic housings depending on specific needs as well as being available with or without a mounting bracket.
 When it comes to the difference between panel and surface mount options, the main deciding factor is the desired location of your breaker.
 If you are looking to attach to a flat location, the surface mount would be your best option.
 Conversely, if you are looking to attach your breaker to a circuit panel (utilizing multiple circuit breakers) where a flat surface is not present, a panel mount would be the choice for you.

 Hi-Amp Circuit Breakers